-As a second layer of defence, the Internal Audit department in collaboration with the Risk Management department perform audits of the loan origination process for the entire portfolio on a sample-selection basis.
+As a second layer of defence, the Internal Audit department in collaboration with the Risk Management Function perform audits of the loan origination process for the entire portfolio on a sample-selection basis.

-New products are reviewed by Compliance, Legal and Risk Management departments and are approved by the Asset and Liability Committee ('ALCO').
+New products are reviewed by Risk Management Function in collaboration with Compliance and Legal departments and are approved by the Asset and Liability Committee ('ALCO').
 Apart from loan products related to business customers for which no standard pricing exists, the pricing, collateral and other requirements are included within new product suggestions.